apache/cordova-docs/www/_posts/2020-07-18-uiwebview-warning.md

 ## Still getting the warning?

-If you are still getting the warning, it is most likely one or more plugins in your project are still references `UIWebView`.
-You will need to identify which plugins and contact those plugin's developers through their support channel (plugin's repo).
-They will need to fix their plugins by either remove the references or wrap them with the new flag.
+If you are still getting the warning, it is most likely one or more plugins in your project still references `UIWebView`.
+You will need to identify which plugins contain `UIWebView` code and contact those plugin's developers through their support channel (for instance their plugin's repo).
+They will need to fix their plugins by either removing the references or wrap them with the new flag.

 ## Using other WKWebView plugin

-The official Apache WKWebView plugin is no longer need with these cordova-ios versions since WKWebView has been integrated and UIWebView is removed.
+The official Apache WKWebView plugin is no longer needed with these `cordova-ios` versions since `WKWebView` has been integrated and `UIWebView` is removed.
 There are other WKWebView plugins that can be used.
 Make sure they have been updated and use the latest version.
 If you have any issues or usage questions with their plugins, please read their docs and request help through their support channels.